domenicoindrio/truck_signs_api/README.md

 Follow the prompts to set username, email and password and then you can log in the admin panel.

 ### Start Django app container in development
-For local testing and development, follow the same procedure, but skip the creation of the [Media File Docker Volume](#create-a-docker-volume-for-media-files) and use following run command instead of the [Production](#start-django-app-container-in-production) one check the `entrypoint.sh` file:
+For local testing and development, follow the same procedure, but skip the creation of the [Media File Docker Volume](#create-a-docker-volume-for-media-files) and use following run command instead of the [Production](#start-django-app-container-in-production) one and check the `entrypoint.sh` file:

 ```bash
 docker run -it --rm \                # interactive mode and removes the container after stopped